oke-aditya/pytorch_cnn_trainer/README.md

 - [x] Add docstring, create package, etc.
 - [x] Minimal tests and examples.

-Hope this repo helps guys to train models using transfer learning.
+Hope this repo helps people to train models using transfer learning.

-If you like it do give it a * and tell people about it.
+If you like it do give * and tell people about it.